Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 6: Quantification

-\textbf{Optimization challenges}: Related work has also explored the optimization challenges of multimodal learning, where multimodal networks are often prone to overfitting due to increased capacity, and different modalities overfit and generalize at different rates, so training them jointly with a single optimization strategy is sub-optimal~\cite{wang2020makes}.
-Subsequent work has suggested both empirical and theoretical studies of why joint training of multimodal networks may be difficult and has proposed methods to improve the optimization process via weighting approaches~\cite{huang2022modality,wu2022characterizing}.
+\textbf{Optimization challenges}: Related work has also explored the optimization challenges of multimodal learning, where multimodal networks are often prone to overfitting due to increased capacity, and different modalities overfit and generalize at different rates so training them jointly with a single optimization strategy is sub-optimal~\cite{wang2020makes}.
+Subsequent work has suggested both empirical and theoretical studies of why joint training of multimodal networks may be difficult and has proposed methods to improve the optimization process via weighting approaches~\cite{wu2022characterizing}.

 \textbf{Modality Tradeoffs}: In real-world deployment, a balance between performance, robustness, and complexity is often required.
 Therefore, one often needs to balance the utility of additional modalities with the additional complexity in data collection and modeling~\cite{liang2021multibench} as well as increased susceptibility to noise and imperfection in the additional modality~\cite{pham2019found}.
 How can we formally quantify the utility and risks of each input modality, while balancing these tradeoffs for reliable real-world usage?
-Recent work has attempted to answer the question of why adding additional modalities can help in prediction~\cite{huang2021makes}.
-Early work by~\citet{blum1998combining} studied the benefits of additional unlabeled data from a different view through the co-training algorithm.~\citet{zadeh2020foundations} provides an analysis of the benefits of multimodal induction through the lens of information theory.
-Other perspectives in multi-view analysis~\cite{amini2009learning,federici2019learning,sridharan2008information,sun2020tcgm} have also provided useful insights, but it is unclear whether their assumptions of each view alone are sufficient to predict the target is realizable in real-world multimodal tasks.
-There has also been theoretically-grounded work from the literature in sensor fusion~\cite{gravina2017multi,jahja2019kalman,muhammad2021comprehensive,tu2021exploring}, although there has not been intersecting research with the multimodal deep learning community.

-There have been several attempts toward formalizing the desiderata of a representation space and how these benefits can transfer to downstream tasks.~\citet{arora2019theoretical} presents a theoretical framework analyzing contrastive learning where positive examples are sampled according to a set of latent classes and show guarantees on downstream classification tasks defined on the same set of latent classes.~\citet{tsai2020self} treats the input (e.g., original images) and the self-supervised signals (e.g., augmented images) as two redundant views of the data and provides an information-theoretical framework to explain the success of self-supervised learning.~\citet{liang2022brainish} aims to formalize the desiderata of general multimodal representations by defining its syntax and semantics, which provides insights for general model design.
+There have been several attempts toward formalizing the semantics of a multimodal representation and how these benefits can transfer to downstream tasks~\cite{liang2022brainish,tsai2020self,thomason2016learning}, while information-theoretic arguments have also provided useful insights~\cite{blum1998combining,sridharan2008information}.